What is a HELOC?

 But HELOCs have some key differences compared to credit cards.
 First, you can only draw from the credit limit for a set amount of time (known as the “draw period”), after which you can no longer borrow money and must repay the outstanding balance.
 Second, HELOCs are “secured loans” backed by your home’s value.

 The fact that HELOCs are secured loans means borrowers get lower interest rates than they would on credit cards or personal loans.
 But the downside is that, as with a traditional mortgage, you could face foreclosure if you don’t make loan payments.
-So consider the risks as well as the rewards before choosing a HELOC.
+So consider both the pros and cons before choosing a HELOC.

 HELOC interest rates